It’s morning, and sunlight is beaming through your bedroom window, informing you the day has started whether you like it not.

 I had some really great moments I remember fondly, but somehow those traumatic moments and toxic people always stand out the most.
 Plus, in an effort to block out the bad, I lost a lot of the good.
 Don’t do what I did.
 Surround yourself with people who will encourage and support you, and say sayonara to those who don’t.

 As much as it sucked, acne helped me realize I had a deeper issue: poor self-esteem.
 I would wear makeup to hide my “flaws,” not to feel pretty.
 And it didn’t even matter that I had suitors; I didn’t believe them anyway.
 In my mind, I was hideous, and no one would ever love the real me.

 But against all odds, I finally allowed myself to be loved by a wonderful man who strived every day to help me see the beauty he saw.
 Unfortunately, I still struggled to see past my own insecurities.
 I felt like no one understood my pain, not even him, and I reflexively starting pushing him away.
 I nearly lost an amazing guy because of my inability to love myself.

 “You are perfect.
 To think anything less is as pointless as a river thinking that it’s got too many curves, or that it moves too slowly, or that its rapids are too rapid.
 Says who?
 You’re on a journey with no defined beginning, middle, or end.
 There are no wrong twists and turns.
 There is just being.
 And your job is to be as you as you can be.
 This is why you’re here.
 To shy away from who you truly are would leave the world you-less.
 You are the only you there is and ever will be.
 I repeat, you are the only you there is and ever will be.
 Do not deny the world its one and only chance to bask in your brilliance.” — Jen Sincero

-If you found Natalie’s article helpful and you’re interested in receiving more acne tips and future articles written by Natalie, sign up for her e-mail list below here.
+If you found Natalie’s article helpful and you’re interested in receiving more acne tips and future articles written by Natalie, read more here.